sAnandha/AWS-Project-Documentation/AWS Project Documentation/PHOTO & GALLERY WEB APP/README.md

 ## 🏁 Future Improvements
 - Add user authentication (Cognito or JWT)
 - Drag-and-drop image uploads
-- Pagination or infinite scroll for gallery
-- Image categorization or tagging
+- Serverless Implement With API Gateway Along with AWS Lambda or with Beanstack.